STAND. COM. REP. NO. 1574

 "A BILL FOR AN ACT RELATING TO THE HAWAII HISTORIC PLACES REVIEW BOARD,"

 begs leave to report as follows:

-The purpose and intent of this measure is to request the Board of Education to incorporate sustainability education into the science curriculum of public schools.
+The purpose and intent of this measure is to reduce the number of members on the Hawaii Historic Places Review Board.

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 178, H.D.
-1, as amended herein, and recommends its adoption in the form attached hereto as H.C.R.
-No. 178, H.D.
-1, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1031, and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,